 Bottom Line

-Ritual’s Essential Protein Daily Shake 18+ is specifically designed for 18-to-49 year-olds with 20 grams of protein per serving and 150 milligrams of chlorine (to support brain and nervous system function).
+Ritual’s Essential Protein Daily Shake has 20 grams of protein per serving and 150 milligrams of chlorine (to support brain and nervous system function).
 This protein powder from Ritual is third-party tested and Informed Sport Certified, which means this formula has been screened for over 250 banned substances.

 ritual essential shake 18+ in blender next to bag

-The plant-based protein is not its only highlight: All of its ingredients, down to the fermented sugarcane used to sweeten the powder, are organic and it has great taste, according to certified personal trainer and competitive weightlifter Kate Meier, who’s GGR’s head of content.
+Ritual is one of the best plant-based protein powders we’ve tested to-date.
+But the plant-based protein is not its only highlight: All of its ingredients, down to the fermented sugarcane used to sweeten the powder, are organic and it has great taste, according to certified personal trainer and competitive weightlifter Kate Meier, who’s GGR’s head of content.

-RELATED: Best probiotic
+RELATED: Best Probiotics

 Third-party tested and committed to using “clean” ingredients, the protein is Informed Sport Certified, meaning it’s been tested for banned substances and is safe for us by all athletes.
 Plus, there’s a 30-day money-back guarantee, so you can try it out before committing.